hasan9080/Hh/content/en/docs/tutorials/configuration/pod-sidecar-containers.md

 If you experience issues when validating the feature, it may be an indication that one of the 3rd party tools or mutating webhooks are broken.

-The `SidecarContainers` feature adds a new field that is define in Kubernetes `1.28` API.
+When the `SidecarContainers` feature gate is enabled, Pods gain a new field in their API.
 Some tools or mutating webhooks might have been built with an earlier version of Kubernetes API.
 If tools pass the unknown fields as-is or mutating webhooks are using the recommended `Patch` method to mutate Pods, it will not be a problem.